MaximilianLombardo/cxg-deep-dive-workshop/content/intro.md

 ## Course Overview

 Broadly speaking the core of the CELLxGENE platform is a standardized data corpus which is composed of author submitted, publicly available datasets.
 The CELLxGENE team has built tools to allow users to find and download data form the corpus (Data Portal and Cell Census API) or to visualize corpus data in a hosted or local environment (Gene Expression, Hosted Explorer, Annotate).
-Here is a list of the tools just mentioned and a little bit more information about their intended use cases:
+These tools are organized into CZ CELLxGENE Discover (which is comprised of the data portal, API, and hosted visualization tools) and CZ CELLxGENE Annotate (comprised of the desktop explorer).
+All of these tools are covered by different modules within this course.
+Here is a list of the tools just mentioned and the intended use cases for each tool that you will learn about in this course:

 - [Data Portal](https://cellxgene.cziscience.com/collections) and [Schema](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md)
     - An overview of how to use the portal discover datasets + the schema that defines the metadata that can be found in the corpus.